Comparing Intercontinental Exchange (ICE) and Its Competitors

 |2.41

-Intercontinental Exchange currently has a consensus price target of $119.08, suggesting a potential upside of 5.14%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential downside of 0.37%.
-Given Intercontinental Exchange’s stronger consensus rating and higher probable upside, analysts plainly believe Intercontinental Exchange is more favorable than its peers.
+Intercontinental Exchange presently has a consensus target price of $119.08, indicating a potential upside of 7.21%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.95%.
+Given Intercontinental Exchange’s stronger consensus rating and higher possible upside, equities analysts plainly believe Intercontinental Exchange is more favorable than its rivals.

 Summary